-Except as otherwise permitted in this Rule and pursuant to Exhibit 6, indoor social gatherings of groups up to ten (10) persons are permitted and outdoor gatherings of groups up to 25 person are permitted.
-Face coverings are required and physical distancing of at least six (6) feet between separate groups must be maintained.
+Except as otherwise permitted in this Rule and pursuant to Exhibit 6, indoor social gatherings of groups up to ten (10) persons are permitted and outdoor gatherings of groups up to 25 persons are permitted.
 Members of a single residential or family unit who share the same address are not restricted.